 Everyone has a different reason for committing to a yoga practice, whether it’s to heal, to meditate, to gain fitness or some other personal goal.
 One way to unite your students and to encourage a safe practice is to keep a sense of lightness and fun in your class.
 Not only will this take some of the pressure off students, it will help them move more fluidly and with joy.
 If your students can have some fun in class, they will be more likely to listen to the signals the body is sending and to keep themselves safe.

-As you learned in your teacher training, there are many responsibilities that come along with being a yoga teacher.
+As you learned in your yoga teacher training Vancouver, there are many responsibilities that come along with being a yoga teacher.
 Your students’ safety should be a top priority.